 T’ai Chi was originally practiced as a martial art emphasizing strength and speed.
 Through time it has evolved into a gentle form of exercise that can be practiced by people of all ages.
 It consists of a sequence of movements that are performed slowly, softly and gracefully with smooth, even transitions.

-This is a six week series with classes meeting once per week: The cost is $65 per person
+This is a six-week series with classes meeting once per week: The cost is $65 per person

 Qigong (pronounced “chee gung”) is an ancient Chinese method of improving health and enhancing vitality.
 In this class we will use a variety of gentle exercises to gather, store, cleanse, strengthen and circulate vital energy (Qi).
 Gentle stretches and strength building movements are part of this practice.
 Release stress and increase energy as you coordinate breath with movement and intention.

 This class meets once a week for 6 weeks.
-(New session starts Sept.
-12.)
+(New session starts Nov.
+7)

 Tuition: $65